Swachh Bharat Mission: Previous sanitation campaigns

 Since India's independence in 1947, there have been three rural sanitation intervention attempts before the Swachh Bharat Mission: the Central Rural Sanitation Programme, the Total Sanitation Campaign, and the Nirmal Bharat Abhiyan.
 The first formal sanitation programme was first launched in 1954 as an extension of the First Five Year Plan of the Government of India.
 In 1982, National sanitation coverage was just 2%.
 This was followed by the launch of the Central Rural Sanitation Programme (CRSP) in 1986.
 These were directed towards the construction of toilets; no behavioural change campaign was carried out, and this supply-based approach did not result in broader social transformation.
 The CRSP aimed to improve the quality of life for rural people and emphasized helping rural women with privacy and dignity.
 Sanitation increased marginally by 9%.
 These were construction-led and achieved very little.
 The Total Sanitation Campaign (TSC) was started in 1999.
 The TSC focused on increasing awareness around rural sanitation and informed rural populations about sanitation options specific to their living conditions.
 The Nirmal Bharat Abhiyan (extension of TSC) was enacted in 2009 to generate demand for sanitation, linked to subsidy payments for the construction of toilets by families living below the poverty line.
 The program focused on community-led strategies and helped households, village schools, and community centres.
 TSC and Nirmal Bharat Yojana used the Panchayati Raj institutions for social mobilization.
 Nirmal Bharat Abhiyan was launched in 2012.

 A limited randomized study of eighty villages in rural Madhya Pradesh showed that the TSC programme did modestly increase the number of households with latrines, and had a small effect in reducing open defecation.
 Of the 138.2 million rural households in India (a 2001 figure), nearly 3.5 million constructed toilets.
 However, there was no improvement in the health of children."
 The earlier "Nirmal Bharat Abhiyan" rural sanitation program was hampered by the unrealistic approach.
-Lack of strong political will, lack of political leadership and lack of behaviour change approach among the people also contributed to the failure of the projects.
+Lack of strong political will, lack of political leadership and lack of a behaviour change approach among the people also contributed to the failure of the projects.
 Consequently, Nirmal Bharat Abhiyan was restructured by Cabinet approval on 24 September 2014 as Swachh Bharat Abhiyan.